mslinn/jekyll_draft/README.md

   * `draft?` returns a boolean indicating if the document passed to it is a draft.
   * `draft_html` returns the same string that `draft_html` tag returns;
     the response indicates if the document passed to it is a draft.
+  * `root` returns the path to the root of the collection that the document passed to it is a member of

 The difference between the tag called `draft_html` and the filter of the same name is that the tag only works on the document that it is embedded in,